simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-hygiene_-daily-habits-to-keep-your-data-safe/index.en.md

 ### Installing Trusted Apps and Avoiding Suspicious Links

 When it comes to securing your mobile devices, one crucial aspect is **installing trusted apps** and **avoiding suspicious links**.
 By doing so, you can significantly reduce the risk of malware infections and unauthorized access to your personal information.
 It is important to only download apps from reputable sources, such as official app stores, and to carefully review the permissions requested by the apps before installing them.
-Additionally, be cautious of clicking on links in emails, text messages, or social media posts, especially if they come from unknown or suspicious sources.
+Also, be cautious of clicking on links in emails, text messages, or social media posts, especially if they come from unknown or suspicious sources.
 These links may lead to phishing websites or malicious downloads that can compromise the security of your device and data.

 ### Encrypting Data on Mobile Devices